How do you spell resume?

 - Associated Press: No accents on “resume” or any other words, except for people’s names (for example, Beyoncé).

-- Chicago Manual of Style: Preserve accents from foreign words where possible (so “résumé”).
+- Chicago Manual of Style: Preserve accents from foreign words where possible (so “résumé”, which is the original French spelling).

-As you can see, in terms of the spelling of “resume,” most sources approve of all three options.
+As you can see, most sources approve of all three spellings of “resume.”

 Should I use resume accents or not?

-You can use any spelling of résumé you want, as long as you follow these resume tips:
+You can use any spelling of resume you want, as long as you:

-- be consistent when writing it in your own application materials, and
+- are consistent when writing it in your own application materials, and

 - match the spelling that you see in a company’s job description.

-You might be wondering why we chose the accentless spelling of “resume” for our company name, Resume Genius.
-It’s because most people spell it “resume” without the accents, and we prefer to keep it simple.
+We chose the accentless spelling of “resume” for our company name, Resume Genius, because most people spell it “resume” without the accents and we prefer to keep it simple.

 One of the best ways to make your resume is by filling out one of our free resume templates.
 All our templates are designed by experts and free to download for Microsoft Word or Google Docs.